 The School of Information is pleased to announce the inaugural cohort of I School Graduate Scholars (ISGS).

 The ISGS program was established with a grant from the UC Berkeley Graduate Division.
 The program provides fellowship support for students who have overcome challenges in pursuing higher education, shown leadership in diversity, equity, and inclusion, and/or plan to do research on inequality.
 The program also seeks to assist in designing I School community events.
-The scholars, who are members of the Master of Information Management Science (MIMS) or Ph.D. programs, will have the opportunity to suggest and influence the topics and structure of these events, providing a school-wide and student-driven platform for discussion and examination of key issues they want to foreground in academia and the tech industry.
+The scholars, who are members of the Master of Information Management and Systems (MIMS) or Ph.D. programs, will have the opportunity to suggest and influence the topics and structure of these events, providing a school-wide and student-driven platform for discussion and examination of key issues they want to foreground in academia and the tech industry.

 Meet the cohort:

 Jade is a first-year MIMS student focusing on product management.
 She also serves as VP of Academic Affairs for the Information Management Student Association (IMSA).

 Jade graduated from Vanderbilt University with a BS in Engineering Science, she also served on the executive board of the Vanderbilt Chapter of the National Society of Black Engineers (NSBE) all four years of undergrad Jade is passionate about transportation systems, and during the summers she was a Project Engineering Intern at Second Avenue Subway Project in NY, NY.
 After graduating from Vanderbilt, Jade knew that she wasn’t interested in becoming an engineer, and found product management as the perfect blend between her love for the sciences and her management interests.
 Looking for more guidance and opportunity to improve her skills, Jade came to the MIMS program to leverage her technical background with information technology.